CLOVIS-AI/Pedestal/README.md

   values that change over time, domain failures, and progression of long-running tasks.
 - [Pedestal Cache](cache/README.md) is a collection of cache implementations for Pedestal State which helps with reducing network traffic on the entire stack.
 - [Pedestal Backbone](backbone/README.md) helps with exposing multiple implementations of the same API transparently, facilitating architectural modifications with automatic caching and state management for performant reactive applications.
-- [Pedestal Spine](spine/README.md) (experimental) declares typesafe Kotlin API endpoints that can be easily used from any web server or client.

 Pedestal focuses heavily on Kotlin and depends on some KotlinX libraries (e.g. Coroutines).
 Apart from that, Pedestal tries to be as agnostic of the technology as possible: for example, Spine APIs can be implemented with any web client or server framework (the Ktor implementation is available out of the box).